WHS-Robotics-Engineering-2022-23/3-3-0-building_circuits-GramGra07/results.md

 The circuit was completely broken.
 No resistor was actually connected to the power or ground wires.
 To fix this, I just connected each of the 3 resistors and led's to the ground and the power.
+I connected these with other wires.